 Our final object is twofold.
 First, we try to portray 'commodification' practices characterizing modern financial systems.
 Second, and perhaps more relevantly, we provide some insights on the effects that new inside-finance mechanisms may have on the functioning of the monetary circuit, on the flux and reflux of money, on the way in which the circuit closes.
 Our paper brings two novelties with respect to the two strands of literature cited above.
-On the on hand, with respect to traditional monetary circuit models, we provide a much more detailed description of the functioning of modern financial systems, and we shed light on the otherwise obscure process of financialization.
-On the other hand, regarding the literature on shadow banking, we depart from its strict microeconomic logic.
-To the contrary, we adopt a macroeconomic perspective and try to highlight some systemic consequences of financialization by introducing financialization practices into the macroeconomic framework of the monetary circuit.
-In a way, through this revised, updated and, in a sense, financialized version of the monetary circuit, our paper tries to give some hints on how recent financial innovations may affect the functioning and the stability of a modern monetary economy of production.
+On the on hand, with respect to traditional monetary circuit models, we provide a much more detailed description of the functioning of modern financial systems, and we shed lights on the otherwise obscure process of financialization.
+On the other hand, with respect to the literature on shadow banking, we depart from its strict microeconomic logic.
+Quite the opposite, we adopt a macroeconomic perspective and try to highlight some systemic consequences of financialization by introducing financialization practices into the macroeconomic framework of the monetary circuit.
+In a way, through such a revised, updated and, say, financialized version of the monetary circuit, our paper tries to give some hints on how recent financial innovations may affect the functioning and the stability of a modern monetary economy of production.